 If you’re just looking for my summary and rating CLICK HERE.

 - Nike Trail Running Shoes Compared: Which Are Best?

-- Best Trail Running Shoes in 2020 (so far…) – Yes, The Nike Pegasus 36 Trail has just taken the throne! ?
+- Best Trail Running Shoes of the Year (so far…) – Yes, The Nike Pegasus 36 Trail has just taken the throne! ?

 Pegasus 36 Trail Fit & Design